 Classification, alternatives, legal issues, frequency of use, necessary resources, common practices, collaboration, selection of students for inclusion, relationship to progressive education, arguments for full inclusion, positive effects, criticism, social and cultural inclusion, references, links.
 Wikipedia.

-Includes both strategies and resources to use with them.
+Includes both Strategies for Successful Inclusion and Inclusive Classroom Resources to use with them.

 ‘Inclusive education is about looking at the ways our schools, classrooms, programs and lessons are designed so that all children can participate and learn.
 Inclusion is also about finding different ways of teaching so that classrooms actively involve all children’.
 Canada.